Rosuav/csgo-measurements/README.md

 there to support that.

 TODO: Go through a large number of maps and get 1000 HU rulers on all of them

+Screenshots get dumped temporarily into a subdirectory, then renamed manually, and finally converted to the right format and reduced in size thusly:
+* `for f in Blacksite*; do convert -resize 640x360 $f ../"${f%%.*}".png; done`